-Please review the below scoring rubric as it will be used to score all applications.
+Please review the scoring rubric below as it will be used to score all applications.
 Points will be assigned based on how well each section of the application meets the points requirements.
 To ensure that your application is eligible for the maximum points necessary, make sure your application includes the information listed in this RFP and rubric.